Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Experiments

-Here we present the setups for experiments under support shift on benchmark datasets, shown in Table~\ref{tab:dataset}.
-For MNIST, we classify odd and even digits where the training data contain only 4 digits (0-3), and the test data contain 10 digits (0-9) in case (iii) and 8 digits (2-9) in case (iv).
-We sample 2 data per test data digit as the validation data of size 20 in case (iii) and size 16 in case (iv).
-Color-MNIST is modified from MNIST for 10-digit classification where the digits in training data are colored in red while in test/validation data are colored in red/blue/green evenly.
-We sample 2 data per digit as the validation data of size 20.
-CIFAR-100 has 100 classes that are defined within 20 superclasses.
-We call it CIFAR-20 when using it for 20-superclass classification, where the training set contain only data from 2 out of the 5 classes in each superclass while the test set contain all classes.
-We sample 10 data per class as the validation data of size 1000.
+We first conducted experiments under support shift on benchmark datasets.
+The setups are summarized in Table~\ref{tab:dataset}.
+For MNIST, our task was to classify odd and even digits, where the training set has only 4 digits (0-3), while the test set has 10 digits (0-9) in case (iii) and 8 digits (2-9) in case (iv).
+For Color-MNIST, our task was to classify 10 digits; the dataset was modified from MNIST in such a way that the digits in the training set are colored in red while the digits in the test/validation set are colored in red/green/blue evenly.
+For CIFAR-100, our task was to classify the 20 predefined superclasses and thus we call it CIFAR-20; the training set contains data from 2 out of the 5 classes for each superclass while the test set contains all classes.
+For validation set, we sampled 2 data points per test digit for MNIST and Color-MNIST, and 10 data points per class for CIFAR-100.

-Figure~\ref{fig:result_ss} shows the results on MNIST, Color-MNIST, and CIFAR-20 under support shift, where GIW outperforms other methods.
-We also confirm that $\alpha$ in \eqref{eq:giw_obj} is estimated correctly, as shown in Appendix~\ref{sec:osvm-score}.
-For the Color-MNIST experiments, we further visualize the learned weights/kernels in convolutional layers in Figure~\ref{fig:cnn_filter}, where the intensity of one color represents the weights learned on that colored channel.
-We find that DIW learns weights only on the red channel and Pretrain val learns weights mainly on the red channel, which may make them fail on the test data with green/blue color.
-Val only has weights on all channels but may fail to learn useful representations.
-GIW recovers the weights of all colored channels and generalizes the best to the test data.
+Figure~\ref{fig:result_ss} shows the results on MNIST, Color-MNIST, and CIFAR-20 under support shift \footnote{It is difficult to have the same number of mini-batches per epoch for the training and validation data.
+To this end, we adopt the definition of an epoch as a single loop over the training data, not the validation data.}, where GIW generally outperforms IW-like and domain adaptation (DA) baselines.
+We also confirmed that $\alpha$ in \eqref{eq:giw_obj} is accurately estimated in Appendix~\ref{sec:osvm-score}.
+To further investigate how GIW works, we visualized the learned convolution kernels (i.e., weights) for Color-MNIST experiments in Figure~\ref{fig:cnn_filter}, where the more observed color represents the larger weights learned on that color channel.
+Only GIW recovers the weights of all color channels while learning useful features, however, other methods fail to do so.